-Table 1.1.4.1 – NBA-MMS-UWB report modes
+Table 1.1.4.1 – NBA-UWB MMS report modes

-For the bi-directional report, the transmission of reports shall be performed independently in the first and the second slot of the measurement report phase.
-In particular, the responder shall transmit its measurement report in the second slot, independent of whether it has received the initiator’s report in the first report slot, or not.
+For the bi-directional report, the transmission of reports shall be performed independently in the first and the second slot of the report phase.
+In particular, the initiator shall transmit its report in the second slot, independent of whether it has received the initiator’s report in the first report slot, or not.

-A report message primarily serves to provide ranging measurement result obtained during ranging phase.
+A report message primarily serves to provide ranging results obtained during the ranging phase.
 Additionally, report messages may be used to serve other purposes.
-E.g., If the responder receives the RNF request from the initiator at the control phase (1.1.2), then the report message transmitted by the responder shall include the RNF report [8][9].
-The initiator may make use of the RNF to determine an updated number of fragments to be used in the following round(s).
+For example, if the responder receives the request from the initiator to suggest short-term operating parameters in the poll message, then the report message transmitted by the responder shall include the suggested short-term operating parameters.
+The initiator may make use of the suggested short-term operating parameters to determine updated short-term operating parameters to be used in the next ranging round.
+If the NB PHY configuration is indicated in the poll message, the report message is transmitted at the NB PHY configuration indicated in the poll message.
+Otherwise, the report message is transmitted at long-term NB PHY configuration.

-If an ERDEV fails to transmit its measurement report during its assigned slot in the measurement report phase, the ERDEV may defer and retry the transmission using higher layer, or out-of-band radio operation.
-If an ERDEV fails to receive a measurement report during its assigned slot in the measurement report phase, it may request retransmission using higher layer, or out-of-band radio operation up until to the beginning of the next MMS ranging cycle in the subsequent ranging block.
+If an HRP-ARDEV fails to transmit its report during its assigned slot in the report phase, the HRP-ARDEV may defer and retry the transmission using radio technology other than NB O-QPSK that is controlled via higher layer functionality.
+If an HRP-ARDEV fails to receive a report during its assigned slot in the report phase, it may request retransmission via other than 802.15.4 NB O-QPSK transmission during the remaining time of the current ranging block.

-NBA-MMS-UWB initialization and setup
+NBA-UWB MMS initialization and setup

 Overview

-An NBA-MMS-UWB ranging session is configured by a set of parameters for PHY and MAC.
-The set of PHY parameters include NB and UWB channels, modulation, and data rate to be used for control, ranging, and measurement report phases.
-The MAC parameters include the slot, round, and block configuration for control, ranging, and measurement report phases.
+An NBA-UWB MMS ranging session is configured by a set of parameters for PHY and MAC.
+The set of PHY parameters include NB and UWB channels, modulation, and data rate to be used for control, ranging, and report phases.
+The MAC parameters include the slot, round, and block configuration for control, ranging, and report phases.

-To start an NBA-MMS-UWB ranging session, a pair of initiator and responder devices may engage in a initialization and setup phase to negotiate a ranging configuration different from the default set of parameters.
-Out-of-band communication may be used to setup session parameters, or change initialization channel and modulation, even prior to initialization and setup phase.
+To start an NBA-UWB MMS ranging session, a pair of initiator and responder devices may engage in an initialization and setup phase to negotiate a ranging configuration different from the default set of parameters.
+Configuration parameters enlisted in Table 1.2.3.1, including initialization channel and modulation, may be changed prior to initialization and setup phase by using higher layer functionality.

 Ranging session initialization